A South Philly man whose conviction was overturned after a Jake Tapper article has sued the city

 C.J.
 Rice said police fabricated and withheld evidence to convict him in a 2011 shooting.
 He was released from prison last year after Tapper wrote about his case in The Atlantic.

-A South Philadelphia man whose conviction for his role in a 2011 shooting was overturned last year — an outcome that happened after CNN anchor Jake Tapper wrote about the case in The Atlantic — has sued the city, accusing the officers involved of fabricating evidence to put him behind bars.
+A South Philadelphia man whose conviction for his role in a 2011 shooting was overturned last year — an outcome that happened after CNN anchor Jake Tapper wrote about the case in the Atlantic — has sued the city, accusing the officers involved of fabricating evidence to put him behind bars.

 C.J.
 Rice’s attorneys said in a complaint that the officers “short-circuited” the investigative process, “fabricating and withholding evidence to close the case.”
-The officers also ignored evidence that Rice would have been physically incapable of pulling the trigger and running away because he’d been shot in a separate incident weeks earlier and was still recovering from his injuries, the attorneys wrote.
+The officers also ignored evidence that Rice would have been physically incapable of pulling the trigger and running away because he had been shot in a separate incident weeks earlier and was still recovering from his injuries, the attorneys wrote.

 “Undeterred by the lack of evidence — and significant evidence of [Rice’s] innocence — the [officers] simply made up a case,” the attorneys wrote in the complaint, which was filed in federal court last month.